RINEARN/exevalator/README.md

 ![logo](logo.png)

 Exevalator, an abbreviation for "**Ex**pression-**Eval**u**ator**," is a compact and high-speed interpreter that can be embedded in your programs or apps for computing the values of expressions.

 Exevalator is currently available for programs and apps written in Java&trade;, Rust, C#, C++, Visual Basic&reg;, TypeScript, and Python.

+In addition, Exevalator supports MCP and can be used as a calculation tool for AI agents.

 &raquo; [Japanese README](./README_JAPANESE.md)